 When I was growing up, I always had a passion for cars – it seemed everyone shared that passion in the 1950s and 60s.
 In my junior year of high school, I customized my first car – a 1949 Ford – and later purchased a 1958 Isetta when I was stationed at Fort Sill in 1963.

 This is my story about how retirement reignited my love of cars and sent me on a mission to restore retired classics.
-In addition to my passion for cars, I have discovered a few other hobbies to enjoy in retirement.
+In addition to car restoration, I have discovered a few other hobbies to enjoy in retirement.
 Many of these seemingly quirky and unrelated subjects include; dressing as purple Elvis, car dealer emblems, and my latest favorite – wine cork art!
 Trust me, whatever you’re thinking, it’s better!

 Thank you for your interest and enjoy browsing!
 Feel free to contact me with questions or comments – I’d love to hear your feedback.